Residents of collapsed Iowa building were allowed to stay as reports noted crumbling wall

-DES MOINES, Iowa (AP) — A structural engineer report issued just days before an Iowa apartment building partially collapsed indicated a wall of the century-old structure was in imminent risk of crumbling, yet officials did not order residents to leave and said Thursday they relied on the engineer's assurances that the building remained safe.
+DES MOINES, Iowa (AP) — A structural engineer's report issued last week indicated a wall of a century-old apartment building in Iowa was at imminent risk of crumbling, yet neither the owner nor city officials warned residents of the danger days before the building partially collapsed, leaving three people missing and dozens displaced.

+The revelation is the latest flashpoint after Sunday's partial collapse of the building in Davenport, where residents have lashed out at city leaders over what they see as an inept response.

+“Do I have regrets about this tragedy and about people potentially losing their lives?
+Hell yeah.
+Do I think about this every moment?
+Hell yeah."
+Mayor Mike Matson said Thursday.
+“I have regrets about a lot of things.
+Believe me, we’re going to look at that."

 The six-story building partially collapsed shortly before 5 p.m.
 Sunday.
 Rescue crews pulled seven people from the building in their initial response and escorted out 12 others who could walk on their own.
-Later, two more people were rescued, including one woman who was removed from a fourth-floor unit hours after authorities said they were going to begin setting up for demolition.
+Later, two more people were rescued, including one woman who was removed from the fourth floor hours after authorities said they were going to begin setting up for demolition.

 Earlier this week, authorities said five people were missing, but Davenport Police Chief Jeff Bladel said during a media briefing Thursday morning that two of them have since been accounted for and are safe.
 One moved out of the building a month ago and was found in Texas, and the other was found locally.

 City officials on Thursday named those unaccounted for as Brandon Colvin, Ryan Hitchcock and Daniel Prien.
-The city added that “It is believed these three individuals have high probability of being home at the time of the collapse and their apartments were located in the collapse zone.”
+The city said all three “have high probability of being home at the time of the collapse and their apartments were located in the collapse zone.”

 The city on Wednesday night released documents, including structural engineering reports, that show city officials and the building's owner were warned that the parts of the building were unstable.